marado/yarn.social/index.md

 ## 💬 Collaboration

-We have an IRC channel `#yarn.social` on the [Libera.Chat](https://libera.chat/) IRC network.
+We have an IRC channel `#Yarn.social` on the [Libera.Chat](https://libera.chat/) IRC network.
 You are welcome to come chat to us and hang out.

+For your convenience you _may_ use the the [Web Chat](https://web.libera.chat/#Yarn.social).

 ## 🕵️‍♂️ Privacy and Abuse Policy